ibm-cloud-docs/vpc/vsi_is_configure_power.md

 {: #smt_considerations}

 * The ppc64_cpu utility is part of the “powerpc_utils”package for Linux distributions.
 The package should be part of the pre-built boot images available.
 If for some reason ppc64_cpu is not found, you can install the powerpc_utils package.
 * If you run an older version of the powerpc_utils package, the SMT setting does not persist when you restart the instance.
 An example of an older version is “powerpc-utils-1.3.4-10.el7.ppc64le”.
 In this case,you must run the “ppc64_cpu –smt=4” command manually after you restart or place it in a boot script.
+If you are using the latest version of the powerpc_utils package and still see issues with the SMT value persisting across a restart, you can run “smtstate --save” after changing the SMT value.
 * The only valid values for the SMT setting are integers 1 - 4.

 ### Choosing an SMT setting value

 Generally 2 or 4 threads are good choices.
 Four threads have more parallelization, but with a bit more overhead.
 Some workloads have their own guidance.
 For example, for TensorFlow, see the "AC922 with NVIDIA Tesla V100" section in [WML CE tuning recommendations](https://www.ibm.com/support/knowledgecenter/en/SS5SF7_1.6.1/navigation/wmlce_tuning.htm){: external}.
 The POWER virtual server backend is AC922 with optional NVIDIA Tesla V100 GPUs.